kahypar/mt-kahypar/README.md

 3. Run cmake: `cmake .. -DCMAKE_BUILD_TYPE=RELEASE`
 4. Run make: `make MtKaHyPar -j`

-The build produces five executables, which will be located in `build/mt-kahypar/application/`:
+The build produces the executable `MtKaHyPar`, which can be found in `build/mt-kahypar/application/`

-- `MtKaHyParDefault` and `MtKaHyParGraph` (Mt-KaHyPar-D): computes good partitions very fast
-- `MtKaHyPar(Graph)Quality` (Mt-KaHyPar-Q): computes high-quality partitions in reasonable time (using n levels)
-- `MtKaHyPar`: wrapper around the five binaries

-Note that `MtKaHyParGraph` and `MtKaHyParGraphQuality` uses the same feature set as `MtKaHyParDefault` and `MtKaHyParQuality`.
-However, they replace the internal hypergraph data structure of with a graph data structure.
-In fact, both are a factor of 2 faster for graphs on average.

 Running Mt-KaHyPar
 -----------

 Mt-KaHyPar has several configuration parameters.
 We recommend to use one of our presets (also located in the `config` folder):

-- `default`: default parameters for Mt-KaHyPar-D/-Graph (`config/default_preset.ini`)
+- `default`: corresponds to Mt-KaHyPar-D in our publications (`config/default_preset.ini`)
-- `default_flows`: extends the default preset with flow-based refinement (`config/default_flow_preset.ini`)
+- `default_flows`: corresponds to Mt-KaHyPar-D-F (`config/default_flow_preset.ini`)
-- `deterministic`: parameters to make Mt-KaHyPar-D deterministic (`config/deterministic_preset.ini`)
-- `quality`: default parameters for Mt-KaHyPar-Q (`config/quality_preset.ini`)
+- `quality`: corresponds to Mt-KaHyPar-Q (`config/quality_preset.ini`)
-- `quality_flows`: extends the quality preset with flow-based refinement (`config/quality_flow_preset.ini`)
+- `quality_flows`: corresponds to Mt-KaHyPar-Q-F (`config/quality_flow_preset.ini`)
+- `deterministic`: configuration for deterministic partitioning (`config/deterministic_preset.ini`)

 The presets can be ranked from lowest to the highest quality as follows: `deterministic`, `default`, `quality`, `default_flows` and `quality_flows`.
-Deterministic mode is only supported for Mt-KaHyPar-D, not -Graph or -Q.
+Initially, we started with the `default` and `quality` configuration and then extended both configurations with flow-based refinement (`default_flows` and `quality_flows`).
+We then found that our `default_flows` configuration produces better partitions than the `quality` configuration.
+However, we still keep the naming due to the naming in our publications.
+In general, we recommend to use the `default` configuration to compute good partitions very fast and the `default_flows` configuration to compute high-quality solutions.
+The `quality_flows` configuration computes better partitions than our `default_flows` configuration by 0.5% on average at the cost of a two times longer running time for medium-sized instances (up to 100 million pins).

-If you want to change parameters manually, please run `--help` for a detailed description of the different program options.
+If you want to change configuration parameters manually, please run `--help` for a detailed description of the different program options.
 We use the [hMetis format](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf) for hypergraph files as well as the partition output file and the [Metis format](http://glaros.dtc.umn.edu/gkhome/fetch/sw/metis/manual.pdf) for graph files.
 Per default, we expect the input to be in hMetis format, but you can read graphs in Metis format via command line parameter `--input-file-format=metis`.
+If your input file is a graph, you can switch to our optimized graph data structures via command line parameter `--instance-type=graph`.

 To run Mt-KaHyPar, you can use the following command: